Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

 * Add:
      - Write watermarks in PDF files in batch.
      - New data column type: Editable enumeration.
+     - Documents: Test Environment, Base Functions' Verification List, Compatibility Testing, Detailed Testing.
 * Improve:
      - Redesign and implement "Data manufacture".
 The base framework is: reader + operate + writers.
      - Options: Verify types when edit data; Verify types when save data.
-     - Implement row expresion with bindings.
+     - Row expression: Set variable values by bindings.
 Placeholders are handled as variable names instead of variable values.
+     - Row filter: When expression is not empty and its value is not true nor false, the row is not taken.
+     - Data manufacture: Fix and enhance "Set Values".
      - Simplify interface of "Data manufacture".
      - Transparent can be set when customized colors.
      - "rtbufsize" and rotation can be set for ffmpeg.